 In doing so, UN-Women does not only support the realization of its mandate but also promotes achievement of system-wide results.
-This reflects the collaborative approach adopted by UN-Women in implementing its Strategic Plan, delivering results with partner agencies and stakeholders, leveraging comparative advantages and creating multi-stakeholder coalitions bringing together Governments, civil society including women's organizations - the media, academia and the private sector to address structural barriers to gender equality and women's empowerment.
+This reflects the collaborative approach adopted by UN-Women in implementing its Strategic Plan, delivering results with partner agencies and stakeholders, leveraging comparative advantages and creating multi-stakeholder coalitions bringing together Governments, civil society - including women's organizations - the media, academia and the private sector to address structural barriers to gender equality and women's empowerment.

-As shown in Figure 2, UN-Women's triple mandate also allows innovative programming to influence normative frameworks and vice versa, enabling the Entity to support governments throughout the entire policy cycle:
+UN-Women leverages its triple mandate to support change across the policy cycle as described below and in Figure 2:

-- (i) supporting the strengthening of global normative frameworks on gender equality and women's empowerment, ensuring these are informed by robust and substantive inputs, based on research and data, policy and programming at all levels; - (ii) technical assistance and support to government partners to translate normative frameworks into national legislation, development plans and policies that integrate globally agreed intergovernmental norms and standards on gender equality and women's empowerment;
+- (i) The setting of global norms and standards on gender equality and women's empowerment is strengthened and informed by UN-Women's substantive inputs, based on research and data, policy and programming at all levels; - (ii) The translation of global norms and standards on gender equality and women's empowerment into national legislation, development plans and policies is supported by UN-Women through technical and policy advice, advocacy and social mobilization; - (iii) Implementation of gender-responsive laws, plans and policies by Member States is supported through UN-Women's targeted interventions to achieve tangible results for women and girls; - (iv) UN-Women ensures that country-level realities, experiences and lessons learned feed into the strengthening of global norms and standards on gender equality and women's empowerment, thus completing the cycle.

-DRAFT

-- (iii) support for the implementation of gender-responsive laws, plans and policies through targeted interventions to achieve tangible results for women and girls. - (iv) by ensuring that country-level realities, experiences and lessons-learned inform and feed into the strengthening of global norms and standards on gender equality and women's empowerment, the cycle is completed.

-At all stages, UN-Women strives to ensure that the voices of women and girls and their organizations are heard, so that they can influence the process of shaping norms, formulating policies, and delivering public services, and to ensure that women are empowered to hold duty bearers to account.
+At all stages, UN-Women strives to ensure that the voices of women and girls are heard, so that they can influence the process of shaping norms, formulating policies, and delivering public services, and to support women to hold duty bearers to account.